La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Cenote Lucero Verde – Photo courtesy of elcaminomascorto.es

 Another open cenote with turquoise-green waters (depending on the weather) surrounded by lush vegetation with two platforms of different sizes to jump from.
-They also have a sort of zip line from which you can jump in the water. (km 17 – 12.7 miles)
+They also have a sort of zip line from which you can jump into the water. (km 17 – 12.7 miles)

 After swimming, you can relax under the palapa and look for spider monkeys.